 What is Adobe Stock?

-If you ever run out of downloads during a month, you can purchase additional for $2.99, $1.99, or $0.99, depending on the plan size; the larger the plan, the cheaper extra downloads.
+If you ever run out of downloads in a month, you may buy more for $2.99, $1.99, or $0.99.
+The price depends on the plan size; the larger the plan, the cheaper extra downloads.

 Annual subscription plans

-Annual subscription plans are on average twice* as cheap as Month-to-month plans.
+Annual subscription plans are on average twice as cheap as month-to-month plans.
 The pricing starts at only $0.26/asset, the lowest price/image at Adobe Stock.

 |Assets per month||Monthly cost||Price/asset||Free trial?|